-ALL THAT YOU CAN’T LEAVE BEHIND
+with stills from ALL THAT YOU CAN’T LEAVE BEHIND

-By UFUOMA ESSI
+a video by UFUOMA ESSI

 The pickpocket had probably thought him a tourist.
 And he might as well have been one.
 He’d last been in the central business district seven months before, at night, attending a performance by a Malian Afrofusion artist at the Alliance Française, located at the very edge of the CBD, so that even then, he had not really come into the city.
 He strived to contain his life in the more affluent parts of Nairobi.
 He avoided the CBD’s cracked, concrete pavements, its electronics shops blaring gospel music, the long queues that were standard at government offices, and the ubiquitous parking men who took it upon themselves to teach him how to park and then proffered sweaty hands for payment.